-As the Key Performance Indicators outlined in the School Development Plan were based on progress and attainment using the outcomes of statutory Key Stage tests and attendance data, we were unable to measure success against these at the end of the academic year due to COVID-19.
-However, assessments and data to March 2020 demonstrate that we were 'on track' to achieve these prior to lockdown.
+As the Key Performance Indicators outlined in the School Development Plan were based on progress and attainment using the outcomes of statutory Key Stage tests and attendance data, we were unable to measure success against these at the end of the Academic year due to Covid.
+However, internal assessments demonstrate that pupils have made good progress and gaps in learning, from summer 2020 'lockdown' have been addressed due to a forensic use of data to assess gaps and systematic teaching to plug the gaps identified.
+A broad and balanced curriculum was created, in line with our curriculum intention and the National Curriculum and implemented throughout the year.
+This resulted in increased engagement and a clear sequence of work building on children's prior knowledge and developing knowledge and skills further.